-CEO Ex-Officio, and founding member, Claire is a sophomore at Connecticut College studying history and education and has been participating as a founding member of the Wonderland BookSavers since its inception in 2012.
+CEO Ex-Officio, and founding member, Claire is a junior at Connecticut College studying history and education and has been participating as a founding member of the Wonderland BookSavers since its inception in 2012.
 She is so blessed to be part of this mission toward literacy (2 Timothy 2:21)!
 Claire leads the Conn Christian Fellowship and works to expand the grassroots mission of WBS by hosting blanket-and book-kit events and inviting friends to box books.
 Her favorite book that she read as a Wonderland BookSaver is A Single Shard by Linda Sue Park, because it encourages persistence: the mentality of “one hill, one valley, one day at a time” is the spark behind WBS donating over 400,000 books worldwide, and keeps her and the other teammates inspired to continue this project.
 Her goals are to sustain the legacy of Wonderland BookSavers by getting others involved, to foster peace and connectivity by starting pen pal relationships between schools in Connecticut and schools in Africa, and to bring “Bridge Pi” information hubs to African schools with USACF so that remote schools can access a variety of curricula in their native dialects.
 Wonderland BookSavers for Life!